MAF-DAP/Advent_2020/README.md

 <p>- Part 2: Move to four dimensions.
 No issues

 <h2>Day 18: Operation Order</h2>
 - Part 1: Calculate the result of arithmetic strings from left to right (no order of operations).
-No issues
+No issues other than I ran into the MinGW 64 bit weirdness again
 <p> - Part 2: Now evaluate with addition being the highest priority operation.
 I stored the values and operations in an array and went through the array.
 No issues